lupyuen/mynewt-nimble-porting-nuttx/README.md

 make menuconfig
 ```

-In menuconfig, enable the NimBLE Porting Layer under "Libraries".
+In menuconfig, enable the NimBLE Porting Layer under "Library Routines".

 NimBLE Porting Layer Source Files are located in the [`porting`](porting) folder.